QMSTR/web/content/blog/qmstr-newsletter-3.md

 +++

 The third Quartermaster prototype development sprint also marked the end of development of the Quartermaster prototype.
-Our main goals for the prototype was to work with our partners and collaborators to develop an approach to FOSS compliance automation that delivers correct and complete results in a variety of use cases.
+Our main goal for the prototype was to work with our partners and collaborators to develop an approach to FOSS compliance automation that delivers correct and complete results in a variety of use cases.
 The